fuckyoudoteth/fuckyoudoteth/writing/whitepaper.md

 |   for crowdfunding participants           | 12 000 000 FUC      |

 |   for FUC team                            |  2 200 000 FUC      |

+## Contract Details

+All collected ether proceeds from the auction process are paid into a beneficiary account.
+The beneficiary, the FuckYouCoin contract, can withdraw all beneficiary funds into its own account.
+The coin contract, in turn, divvies out all funds sent to it to the coinholders.

+There are three main functions that users of the auction will use: `bid`, `resetAuction`, and `withdraw`.

+#### Bidding

+When a participant creates a bid, all elements of the bid are required upfront, including their message to publish, with all elements being encoded at the time of bid, rather than at a later stage.
+A `bid` in the FuckYouAuction consists of a `bidder`, `amount`, `donationAddress`, and `message`.
+The `bidder` is the address of the participant, the `amount` is the total number of wei (the smallest denomination of ether) to bid, the `donationAddress` is an Ethereum address to be published upon winning the auction, the `message` is, at the UI level, a 128 byte length UTF-8 string, at the contract level, 4 32 byte UTF-8 strings to also be published upon winning the auction.

+#### Ending the Auction

+When the auction time has expired, the auction becomes open for reset.
+The auction then requires an explicit `resetAuction` call or a new `bid`.
+In this case, the `bid` call will perform an implicit `resetAuction`.

+#### Withdrawing Losing Bids

+Whenever an auction participant is outbid with a higher amount, the participant is able to retrieve 99% of their losing bid through a `withdraw` call.
+The 1% remaining is added to the beneficiary fund.